Babysitter Resume Example

 Don’t just list chores-describe real results.
 Saying “helped with homework” is good, but “helped improve grades” shows what you actually achieved.

 Typos and inconsistent formatting make you look careless.
-Over 60% of hiring managers say errors are a top reason for tossing resumes.
+Over 60% of hiring managers say errors are a top reason for tossing resumes or a cover letter.
 Double-check everything before you send it.

 I always read the job description closely.
 Highlight specific skills or experiences the family wants, like meal prep or helping with homework.
 This helps your resume stand out.